 To volunteer, contact healthykids (at) alvaradoschool.net.

-Alvarado’s Science Committee secures funds for science field trips, runs Science Nights and supports our outstanding science instructor Ms. Sandzik, now in her second year at Alvarado with 10+ years in the subject of enhancing the science curriculum.
+Alvarado’s Science Committee secures funds for science field trips, runs Science Nights and supports our outstanding science instructor Ms. Sandzik, now in her fourth year at Alvarado with 10+ years in the subject of enhancing the science curriculum.
 Skills are taught through hands-on learning for all students in grades K-5.

 To volunteer, contact science (at) alvaradoschool.net.

 The role includes support of classroom teachers and provides enrichment in our science lab.
 The lab time is discovery-based learning and hands-on investigations.
 Here, students ask questions, use models, design experiments, and explain solutions.
 TK-5th & SDC students get sessions of enrichment all year long.
 She also helps coordinate the parent-run science sack program for kinder and first grade students.

 The committee also organizes three to four science event per year, featuring experts from various museums (the Exploratorium and California Academy of Sciences, for example).
 We also write grants for science-related field trips and develop other opportunities to increase our kids’ exposure to science.